 - Custom shade options

 Or maybe you want some combination of the two.

 - Single Outboard, or Twin Outboards

 - Forward Seating or Flush Floor

-- Bimini Top, Aluminum Top, Hard Top, Key West style Hard Top, or Folding Tower
+- Bimini Top, Aluminum Top, Hard Top, Key West style Hard Top, low profile second station or Folding Tower

 - … and, of course, any color scheme that you can imagine including painted motors to match.